 Use a knife to separate the knobs of ginger so that they are easy to clean and slice.
 Young ginger does not need to be peeled since the skin is very thin, but you should tear off the papery pieces of skin by grabbing them between your thumb and a spoon and gently tearing them off or use a hard brush to scrub them off.
 Rinse any dirt off the ginger.
 Slice lengthwise (along the grain, not across the grain) with a Japanese mandoline into paper-thin sheets about 2 inches long.
 They should be nearly see-through

 Bring the rice vinegar mixture to a boil, stirring to dissolve the salt and sugar.
 Turn off heat.

 Add the ginger slices all at once into the boiling water.
 Cook for 20 seconds (over boiling will make the ginger limp).
 Drain the slices in a colander.
 Shake to remove as much water as possible.

 While the ginger slices are still hot, place the ginger into the heat-proof jar.
 Reheat the vinegar mixture if it has cooled — it needs to be hot when you add it to the ginger.
 Pour the hot vinegar marinade into the jar.
 Submerge the ginger slices in the liquid (if there isn’t enough liquid, then add an additional tablespoon or two of rice vinegar or you can double the quantity of the marinade).
-The ginger may immediately turn a faint pink (it will be a very faint pink; the vividly pink colored pickled ginger is dyed).
+The ginger may immediately turn a faint pink (the vividly pink colored pickled ginger is dyed).
 It turns pink because young ginger contains anthocyanins which react with the acid in vinegar.
 Though sometimes this doesn’t happen and it may remain pale yellow; the flavor is not affected and it will taste just as good.